SSSalmani1600/Elections/research/Manal El Hajoui/queue.md

 **Main research question:**

-How do the LinkedList and ArrayDeque implementations of the Java Queue Interface differ in terms of performance, memory usage, and suitability across various use cases?
+How do the LinkedList, ArrayDeque and priority queue implementations of the Java Queue Interface differ in terms of performance, memory usage, and suitability across various use cases?

 **Sub-Questions:**